openx/mobile-ios-sdk-doc/info/integration-pb/ios-in-app-bidding-pb-info.md

 let banner = OXABannerView(frame: CGRect(origin: .zero, size: adSize),
                            configId: APOLLO_CONFIG_ID,
                            adSize: adSize)

 banner.delegate = self

 // 2.
 Load an Ad
 banner.loadAd()
 ```

 #### Step 1: Create Ad View

-In the Pure In-App Bidding scenario you just need to initialize the Banner Ad View with correct properties:
+In the Pure In-App Bidding scenario you just need to initialize the Banner Ad View with the correct properties:

-- **frame** - the frame rectangle for the view
+- **`frame`** - the frame rectangle for the view
-- **configId** - an ID of Stored Impression on the Apollo server
+- **`configId`** - an ID of Stored Impression on the Apollo server
-- **size** - the size of the ad unit which will be used in the bid request.
+- **`size`** - the size of the ad unit which will be used in the bid request.

 And assign the [delegate](../ios-in-app-bidding-delegates.md) for processing ad events.

 #### Step 2: Load the Ad

-Simply call `loadAd()` and SDK will:
+Simply call `loadAd()` and the SDK will:

-- make bid request to Apollo
+- make the bid request to Apollo
 - render the winning bid on display

 #### Outstream Video

-For **Outstream Video** you also need to specify the kind of expected ad:
+For **Outstream Video** you also need to specify the expected ad type:

 ``` swift
 banner.adFormat = .video